 Baltimore Rat Control and Mouse Removal

 Baltimore Rat Control News Clip: Spring sprung early, it seemsAfter experiencing several days of unseasonably mild temperatures it begs the question, “Has spring really arrived?” this local weather observer has stated that if spring has really arrived it should be two to three seven day periods earlier than usual.
 With temperatures in the mid-sixties range the snow seemed to evaporate.
 Ice conditions on area lakes have deteriorated to the point where many anglers are beginning to get their boats ready.
 For the past year or so we have been entertained by this Eastern Gray Rat searching for insects in several dead maple trees in our neighborhood.
-The Eastern Gray Rat should be this shy bird that tends to avoid detection by people.
+The Black Rat should be this shy bird that tends to avoid detection by people.
 When they are searching the dead maple trees for insects slivers of wood seem to fly from the spot on the maple tree where they are working.
 As the snow began to melt we were able to see this substantial pile of wood chips at the base of those maple trees where the large birds were working.
 On March 22, which should be officially known as the second day of spring, we saw this robin in the front yard.
 The bird was exploring the edges of our snow banks.
 With the earth still frozen the robin had to be satisfied with seeds and cherries that fell off the maple tree during the winter.
 As we left the robin we heard the call of this giant Canada goose.
 Walking down our road we could see this pair of the big birds swimming in the open water by the County W bridge, near Cozy Corner Bar.
 Before we returned with our lab to the yard we heard the geese calling and another pair of geese joined the first pair.
 From our viewpoint spring has arrived in the Northwoods.
 Remind yourself of that concept when the temperatures remain in the 20 degree range.
 This issue should be an important matter in Baltimore wildlife removal and Baltimore exterminator matters.
+Call us for your Baltimore mouse removal or rodent control needs.